mrychlik/line-breaker/README.md

 ## Basic functionality
 The application takes a scanned page of text as input and breaks in put into smaller images isolating lines, words or characters, depending on the settings.
-The application functions either as an interactive, GUI-based application, or in batch mode as a standalone, GUI-less executable.
+The application functions either as an interactive, GUI-based application.

 ## MATLAB
 The application is natively written in MATLAB and therefore it can be extended